MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. On the Safe attachments page, select **Global settings**.

-4. In the Global settings flyout that appears, turn on the toggle under **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams**.
+4. In the Global settings flyout that appears, **Turn On** the toggle under **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams**.

 5. Select **Save**.